 Where do you start?

-The first point to understand when developing a company culture and building out HR policies––It is a puzzle of pieces that continues to evolve and change.
-We constantly add pieces and change pieces of our policies as our team not only grows in size but in age.
-We want to put together compensation packages and benefits that are most relevant and needed by our team.
+Building company culture and HR policies is a puzzle that continues to evolve and change.
+We continually add and change pieces of our policies as our team grows not only in size but also in age.
+We want to offer compensation packages and benefits that are most relevant and needed by our team.

-This second point, to all business owners and entrepreneurs especially, don’t worry if you can’t offer everything you want to today.
-Most of these benefits we did not have even three years ago.
-With each year that Lemonly gets older, we reassess the team’s wants/needs and try to add to the benefits and compensation package.
-The important part is to just get started and build that company culture piece by piece.
+Don’t worry if you can’t offer everything you want to right away.
+Many of these benefits we didn’t have a few years ago—or maybe they looked much different.
+Each year, we reassess the team’s wants and needs and try to add to our benefits and compensation package.
+The important thing is to just get started and build that company culture piece by piece.

-If you have questions about any of these policies, feel free to email me — email@example.com.
-I’d also love to hear ideas of new benefits or perks we should add to the roster.
+If you have questions about any of these policies, feel free to email me at email@example.com.
+I’d also love to hear ideas of new benefits or perks we should add!